 One way to keep your engineers from burning out and quitting during the rush season is to...make it less of a rush.

-For example, "train" customers with incentives and reminders to call you for their boiler servicing in the summer instead of waiting until the cold hits.
+For example, "train" customers with incentives, service agreements, and reminders to call you for their boiler servicing in the summer instead of waiting until the cold hits.
 It's not just about offering discounts, though; this article offers good tips on how to smooth out the peaks and troughs throughout your year.

 Delete as many tasks as you can.